 H.P.
-Goldfield is Vice Chair of ASG, providing strategic advice to clients on international affairs, international trade matters, and general public policy issues.
+Goldfield is Vice Chair of Albright Stonebridge Group (ASG), where he provides strategic advice to clients on international affairs, international trade matters, and general public policy issues.
 Mr. Goldfield helps clients identify key public policy stakeholders and decision-makers from the political, regulatory and NGO sectors, and works with clients to develop and execute strategies to achieve sustainable results.

-Mr. Goldfield also serves as a Senior International Advisor to Hogan Lovell’s U.S. LLP, a global law firm based in Washington, D.C. and London.
-At Hogan Lovells, he is responsible for international trade and transactional problem-solving activities, and for developing and implementing complex legislative and regulatory strategies.
+Mr. Goldfield also serves as a Senior International Advisor to global law firm Hogan Lovells, where he is responsible for international trade and transactional problem-solving activities, and for developing and implementing complex legislative and regulatory strategies.

 Mr. Goldfield served as a member of the National Finance Committee for the Bush-Quayle ’88 and ’92 Presidential campaigns, and as senior advisor on international trade issues to the campaigns and to the 1992 Republican National Convention.
 He served as Director of Congressional Liaison for the Dole/Kemp ’96 Campaign and as a member of President George W. Bush’s National Finance Committees.
 He was also a delegate to the 2008 Republican National Convention.